winneon/watch-with-mpv/README.md

 * `mpv` >= 0.27.0
 * `youtube-dl` >= 2017.08.06

+Google Chrome or Chromium are both supported and are required for the native host to function, but the native host can be installed without either browser being installed.

 ## Installation

 This Chrome extension makes use of a native host in order to work properly.
 This is because of Chrome's extension restrictions.
 Without the native host, the extension is unable to run MPV from the browser instance.